chessworld/TorneloScoresheet/documentation/RiskRegister.md

 manageable workload.

 **CONTINGENCY:** If team members are spending too much time on documentation and technical reports, responsibilities should be re-assigned so that the individual has time to work on the main  project.
 If it is identified as a recurring issue, it should be considered when assigning tasks and in sprint planning.

+### Team Members Not Owning Apple Devices Rating: 7
+An Apple device is needed for developing IOS apps using React Native, however, Multiple team members do not own a Mac laptop.

+**MITIGATION** Team members who don't own a Mac should create a  Mac virtual machine.
+It should be noted that these VMs are very laggy and there will be overhead associated with displaying the app on them.
+This should be taken into consideration when planning work.

+**CONTINGENCY** If team members don't have access to a Mac device, pair programming should be done with members who have one.

 ## Stakeholder Management
 * *A problem with how you interact with stakeholders, a problem with responding to stakeholder requests, a problem setting or meeting external expectations.